-Ms. Lujuana Medina from the SoCalREN provided a presentation to the Management Committee with more details pertaining to the program.
-The intent was that a member of the Management Committee would appoint a representative from their agency to represent Imperial County on the SoCalREN Advisory Committee.
-After further discussion, the committee agreed to pursue an appointment from the Imperial Irrigation District, however further discussion with management would require that the appointment would be formally made to the commission later in September.
+Ms. Lujuana Medina from the SoCalREN will provide a presentation with more details pertaining to the program and will be able to answer any questions.
+It is the intent that a member of the Management Committee will appoint a representative from their agency to represent Imperial County on the SoCalREN Advisory Committee, after public comment if any.